drkatnz/discord-quizbot/README.md

 # discord-quizbot

 A trivia bot for discord, written in python.
-Runs a quiz where the first user to ten questions wins.
+Runs a quiz where the first user to ten correct answers wins.

 ## Pre-requisites: